ClusterHQ/flocker/docs/gettinginvolved/contributing.rst

    https://github.com/ClusterHQ/flocker/compare/release/flocker-1.2.3...release-maintenance/flocker-1.2.3/fix-a-bug-FLOC-1234?expand=1

+   Note in the pull request, that the branch shouldn't be deleted until every affect release and master have received the fix.
+   Otherwise, commits are liable to be lost between branches.

 #.
 Wait for the pull-request to be accepted.

 #.
 For each other affected release, create a branch against that release, merge-forward, then create a pull-request.